DeStefaniAndrei/MatchMind/SETUP_GUIDE.md

 ## 5. Admin Dashboard Setup

+1. Open your local host (port 3000 currently)
-1. Navigate to `/admin` in your browser
+2. Navigate to `/admin` in your browser
-2. Go to the "Contracts" tab
+3. Go to the "Contracts" tab
-3. Enter your private key for admin operations
+4. Enter your private key for admin operations
-4. Click "Initialize Integration"
+5. Click "Initialize Integration"
-5. Use the sync functions to connect matches with contracts
+6. Use the sync functions to connect matches with contracts

 ## 6. API Integration